-Hidden from the hustle and bustle yet close enough to sneak home for a missing tent pole are eight parks where you can spend one night (or three) in the great outdoors.
+Hidden from South Florida’s hustle and bustle yet close enough to sneak home for a missing tent pole are eight parks where you can spend one night (or three) in the great outdoors.

 Some of these campgrounds already have your tent or cabin ready, so just bring your sleeping bags, chow, kayaks, hiking shoes and other gear.

 Online reservations are available for all parks on this list except Sawgrass Recreation Area and John Prince Park.

 Camping less than an hour from Fort Lauderdale

 C.B.
 Smith Park.
 Best known for the annual KISS Country Chili Cook-off, 299-acre CB Smith features 71 campsites with concrete pads and full hookups for recreational vehicles.
 Or you can park on the pad and pitch your tent in the grass.
 Enjoy the golf driving range, bike trails, fishing in the lakes, a tennis center and playgrounds for the kids.
 Boat rentals are also available. $40/night for non-residents; $30 for tri-county residents.
 900 N. Flamingo Road, Pembroke Pines, FL, Book online.
 Phone: 954-357-5170.
 E-mail, firstname.lastname@example.org